Honoré Escolle: Death

 Escolle died at his home in Monterey, California, on December 18, 1895, at the age of 62.
 His funeral took place at the family residence, at Hartnell Street, Monterey.
 His remains were taken to the San Carlos Catholic Church for the funeral service, after which the Monterey Freemasonry Lodge No. 217, F.& A.M. arranged for his interment at the San Carlos Cemetery in Monterey, California.
-His wife, Adelle Duval Escolle, died on March 18, 1912, in San Mateo, California.